Got milk? | In celebration of breastfeeding

 And how lucky are we?

 Dear friends, I’m joining with mamas all over the world to celebrate and wish you a happy World Breastfeeding Week.
-May you feel free to nurse in private or in public or wherever you may be when your little one gets hungry or needs comfort.
-And–as you’re able–may you do your part in making breastfeeding a big deal.
+May you feel free to breastfeed in public or in private or wherever you may be when your little one gets hungry or needs comfort.
+And–as you’re able–may you do your part in making breastfeeding a big deal… so that it can be normal again.

 Some further reading about breastfeeding: